1. Download and install RMPrepUSB v2.1.622 or later

 If you wish, to simplify the files, you can rename COMFREE.COM to COMMAND.COM and delete FDAUTO.COM and FDCONFIG.SYS.
 The 'boot chain' is then: KERNEL.SYS -> COMMAND.COM.

-If you want to boot MS-DOS instead of FreeDOS, simply copy all MS-DOS (v7) files to the USB drive after following the steps above and then copy the IO.SYS file and overwrite the KERNEL.SYS file so that the file KERNEL.SYS will actually contain the contents of IO.SYS.
+If you want to boot MS-DOS instead of FreeDOS, simply copy all MS-DOS (v7) files to the USB drive after following the steps above and then copy the IO.SYS file and rename it as KERNEL.SYS file so that the file KERNEL.SYS will actually contain the contents of IO.SYS.

 If you want to put both MS-DOS and FreeDOS onto the one USB drive and boot to either OS, simply copy the MS-DOS files to the USB stick after preparing it as above, and then edit the menu.lst menu text file and copy the FreeDos menu items 1 - 3 to make three more menu items (4, 5 and 6).
 Then edit the 3 new entries to change the titile and also change the KERNEL.SYS text in the menu item to IO.SYS.
 An example complete menu.lst is shown below which you can cut and then paste into the menu.lst file if you prefer.